Pinaki82/Tulu-C-IDE/GIT+SSH+GPG-and-Code-Signing.md

 ssh-add -l
 ```

-For the first time, you might get a warning that says the agent has not identities.
+For the first time, you might get a warning that says the agent has no identities.

 ![2021-02-14_00-20_1](https://user-images.githubusercontent.com/16861933/107861740-c0332500-6e6d-11eb-9eb6-2c117cc364cb.png)